 To make sure the log stands straight and firm on the base, use your saw to make a nice straight at both ends of the log.

 2. Optional - Vertically staple one end of your sisal rope to the bottom of your log.
 Begin to wrap the rope as tightly as possible around the log until you get around 6 inches from the top of the log.
 Vertically staple that end and trim any remaining rope.
-Make sure you staple vertically to prevent your cat from catching her nails on the staples.
+Make sure you staple vertically to prevent your cat from catching claws on the staples.